 Unlike the LPG fuels, this type of fuel burns as a liquid.
 With a liquid burn, pressure and temperature don’t factor in its performance.
 A plus is you can find it all over the world, ignites in an instant and burns in freezing temperatures or at high altitude.
 There are four types of liquid fuel used in camp cooking, including white gas, alcohol, paraffin and multi-fuel.
 See below for an explanation of each type.

 Naphtha is a flammable liquid petroleum product.
 It’s made from natural gas or distilled from oil, coal tar or peat.
 Naphtha puts out a high level of heat and has a lack of additives.
 For these reasons it’s less likely to clog stove fuel lines.
-Naphtha is the best liquid fuel for a frigid trek up in high altitudes.
+Naphtha is the best liquid fuel for frigid backpacking treks up in high altitudes.
 There are many varieties of Naphtha; the most common to campers is white gas.

 Invented in the 1950s for fueling cars, white gas will burn cleaner than other naphtha varieties.
 Plus it’s the easiest for starting your stove.
 The big advantage compared to other liquid fuels is that it doesn’t give off black smoke or toxic fumes.
 A disadvantage is that if exposed to air it will degrade fast.
 As it degrades, it clogs the fuel lines in camp stoves.
-You can store an unopened container of white gas for five to seven years.
+You can store an unopened canister of white gas for five to seven years.

-Alcohol – Methylated Spirits (Meths)
+Alcohol – methylated spirits (Meths)

 Meths is a form of ethanol (ethyl alcohol), it isn’t alcohol for consumption.
 It’s a combo of methanol (methyl alcohol), pyridine, and a methyl violet dye.
 The last ingredient is what gives its purple color.
 This fuel burns at half the heat of other liquid fuels.
 Since heat is integral for cooking this fuel is inefficient for campers.
 A common user is high altitude mountaineers.
 As a camper, this type isn’t a reliable fuel and falls into a DIY fuel category.

-Paraffin or Kerosene
+Paraffin or kerosene

 This is a combination of two fuels types and the stoves that use a multi-fuel are complex products.
 They are small, lightweight cookers designed for back country campers or mountain climbers.
 For group camping or easy solo camping, using a single fuel type stove is fine.